Gravitational Causality and the Self-Stress of Photons: Conclusions

 \subsection{Acknowledgments}

-We thank Sasha Zhiboedov and Herman Verlinde for useful discussions.
+We thank Simon Caron-Huot, Pierre Vanhove, Gabriele Veneziano, Herman Verlinde, Filippo Vernizzi, Andrea Wulzer and Sasha Zhiboedov for useful discussions.
+We thank Riccardo Rattazzi for useful discussions and for pointing out the correct scaling in $\alpha$ in \eref{deltasmallblimitWSudakov}.
 We thank Javi Serra for the continuous discussions, insights, and advice throughout this work, and his early participation.
 F.S. is supported by a Klarman Fellowship at Cornell University, and also supported in part by the NSF grant PHY-2014071.
 M.L. acknowledges the Northwestern University Amplitudes and Insight group, Department of Physics and Astronomy, and Weinberg College, and is also supported by the DOE under contract DE-SC0021485.
+G.I. thanks the TH-department of CERN for the kind hospitality during the completion of this work.